This is Part 6 of my series of articles on anxiety.

 It's as if some people worry to prevent worrying in the future.

-Unfortunately, there is not much to do about reducing ambiguity in our life beyond basic common-sense stuff.
+Unfortunately, there is not much that can be done to reduce ambiguity in our lives beyond basic common-sense stuff.

 Uncertainty is unavoidable.
-Therefore, rather than fruitlessly attempt to reduce Uncertainty, the way to go about it is to concentrate your efforts on Increasing Your Tolerance of Uncertainty.
+Therefore, rather than fruitlessly attempting to reduce Uncertainty, the way to go about it is to concentrate your efforts on Increasing Your Tolerance of Uncertainty.

-To do that, you have to be willing to experience discomfort needed to let things unfold.
+To do that, you have to be willing to experience the discomfort needed to let things unfold.

 You can start small:

-1. That most your worries will not come true
+1. Most your worries will not come true.

-2. That when things don't go as you wanted them to, you have better ability to cope than you have had given yourself credit for.
+2. When things don't go as you wanted them to, you have better coping abilities than you had given yourself credit for.

-It's true that initially you will feel more anxious if you stop fighting the uncertainty.
-But on the other hand, if you learn to tolerate uncertainty better, the whole new world is opening up in front of you.
-Not to mention lots of free time (that you used to waste worrying).
+It's true that initially you will feel more anxious if you stop fighting the Uncertainty.
+But, on the other hand, if you learn to tolerate Uncertainty better, a whole new world will open up in front of you.
+Not to mention, lots of free time (that you used to waste worrying).